mhzhu1/cs323-notes/logic/inference/index.md

 started on SAT.”
 MiniSat can be installed from their [Github repository](http://github.com/niklasso/minisat).
-Mac users can install MiniSat directly using [Homebrew](https://brew.sh/) with the command “brew install minisat”.
+Mac users can install MiniSat directly using [Homebrew](https://brew.sh/) with the command `brew install minisat`.
 MiniSat usage is
-`minisat [options] <input-cnf-file> <result-output-file>` where options can be viewed with “minisat --help”.
+`minisat [options] <input-cnf-file> <result-output-file>` where options can be viewed with `minisat –help`.